 It’s important to note that using Rogaine to treat alopecia areata is considered to be “off label” use.
 In other words, it is not approved to cure Alopecia Areata.
-This is because minoxidil is only FDA-approved to treat genetic hair loss.
-It has not been formally approved for treating alopecia areata.
-It would be illegal for the makers of Rogaine to list claims on their labels that this product can be used to treat alopecia areata.
+This is because minoxidil is only FDA-approved to treat genetic hair loss and is not approved for alopecia areata.
+It would be illegal for the makers of Rogaine to list claims on their labels that this product treats alopecia areata.
 However, it is a common, legal practice for doctors to do so.

 Many physicians still recommend this medication to their patients with alopecia areata though, because they feel it is helpful when used in combination with other medications.
 Sometimes patients with alopecia areata who say their hair fall out is getting worse, may worry that the minoxidil is to blame.
 However, the minoxidil is not what’s to blame.
 Rather it is the progression of the disease.
 It may be a sign that the patient is in need of more aggressive treatment.

 Anthralin is another medication that can treat Alopecia Areata.
 This substance is a man-made version of a natural substance found in goa powder from the araroba trees.
 The medication works by slowing down the growth of skin cells.
 It can also treat psoriasis.
 Anthralin comes in the form of both an ointment and a cream.
 It comes in concentrations ranging from 0.2% to 1 %.
-In rare instances, concentrations as strong as 2% may be used.
-Usually, the treatment is applied for a few minutes before being washed off.
+In rare instances, doctors prescribe concentrations as strong as 2%.
+Usually, a patient applies the treatment for a few minutes before rinsing off.
 Over time, the duration of time that anthralin is left on the scalp is gradually increased.
 This treatment is sometimes used in combination with minoxidil.
-Anthralin has been shown to improve hair growth for patients with alopecia totalis about 50% of the time.
+Anthralin may improve hair growth for patients with alopecia totalis about 50% of the time.
 However, saying it will cure Alopecia Areata is not accurate.

 Additionally, this medication has several side effects.
 It has a tendency to temporarily stain the skin a yellow-brown color.
 It can also permanently stain clothing and fabric.
 In order to prevent stains, patients are advised to apply the medication while wearing plastic gloves and to wear old clothing that they aren’t concerned with ruining.

-Anthralin may also cause burning and irritation, especially it is applied to skin that is not affected by alopecia areata.
+Anthralin may also cause burning and irritation, especially if applied to skin not affected by alopecia areata.
 Furthermore, this med may cause enlargement of the lymph nodes in the neck.
 It can also cause blisters and severe itching.
 You should stop using anthralin if the itching and blistering become severe.
 Interestingly, some amount of redness, scaling, and itching is a good sign that the medication is working correctly, and will support the conditions that will allow new hair to grow.